Perochak

-Perochak is a Town in Sialkot District, Punjab Province, Pakistan.
-It is located at approximately 12 km south of the district capital, Sialkot, on the road connecting Motra and Bidyana.
+Perochak is a town in Sialkot District, Punjab Province, Pakistan.
+It is located approximately 12 km south of the district capital, Sialkot, on the road connecting Motra and Bidyana.
 This road played an important role in the Indo-Pakistani War of 1965, providing a shortcut to the battlefield during the Battle of Chawinda.

-The Town has a population of approximately 11,500 people.
+The town has a population of approximately 11,500.

 Education

-There are two Govt.
-Education institutions.
+There are two Government Education institutions.
 Govt.
 H/S for Boys and Govt.
 H/S for Girls.